 About the Work: It barely looks like a blazer at first blush, and doesn’t behave like one.
 The sleeves are intended to be rolled up, and the brown herringbone pattern is supposed to hide dirt and grime.
 Made of a wool, polyester combination, it’s hard to believe, but this is actually a fantastic, comfortable casual blazer for year-round wear.

-True Traditionalist: Foggy as a London night and cut in the old Brinsley fit, there’s more than a few English headmasters who still stalk the halls in one of these.
+True Traditionalist: Foggy as a London night and cut in the old Brinsley fit, there’s more than a few English headmasters who still stalk the halls in this classic suit jacket.
 Peaked lapels and patch pockets give it an accessible feel, while still offering a stern countenance.
 Best worn with a button-down.

 Complete Comfort: Cut from stretch cotton, the slightly wild, unstructured look comes from having lining only in the sleeves.
 While it looks loose, the peak lapels are a little more business than pleasure.
 Wolves in sheep’s clothing: Here’s your uniform.